Herb Pennock: Return to Boston

 Eddie Collins, a former teammate with the Athletics now serving as the general manager of the Red Sox, signed Pennock to their 1934 roster.
 In his last season pitching in the major leagues, Pennock served as a relief pitcher for the Red Sox.

 Pennock retired with a career record of 241 wins, 162 losses, and a 3.60 ERA.
 Pennock pitched in five World Series, one with Philadelphia and four with New York.
 He was a member of four World Series championship teams.
 In World Series play, Pennock amassed a 5–0 career win–loss record with three saves, becoming the second pitcher to win five World Series games, after Coombs.
-Pennock was a part of seven World Series championship teams (1913, 1915, 1916, 1923, 1927, 1928, and 1932), though he played in four World Series' as a member of the winning team.
-Many, including Mack, consider Pennock among the greatest left-handed pitchers of all time.
+Pennock was a part of seven World Series championship teams (1913, 1915, 1916, 1923, 1927, 1928, and 1932), though he played in four World Series as a member of the winning team.
+Many, including Mack, considered Pennock among the greatest left-handed pitchers of all time.